 The face comprises a black dial, which includes luminous gold-toned hands and gold-toned baton hour markers.
 The dial also comes with a 3 o’clock date window position, with the rest of the dial shielded by a Hardlex mineral crystal.

 The stainless steel strap measures 22 mm.
 They can be exchanged with different strap-like sailcloth, for instance.

 Although slightly more expensive than some of the other watches on our list, The Citizen ProMaster Eco-Drive is still an excellent watch to own.

 The Citizen Eco-Drive ProMaster is another watch that utilizes the brand’s Eco-Drive power system in which it can charge on its own using either natural or artificial light so that you never have to rely on batteries ever again.
 It even self-winds on its own without you ever having to touch anything.

-It comes with a 200-depth meter with 7M depth display.
-And 8-hour pusher maximum depth, autostart dive mode and power reserve indicator that complements a diver’s or swimmer’s needs.
+It comes with a 200-depth meter with a 7M depth display.
+And 8-hour pusher maximum depth, autostart dive mode, and power reserve indicator that complements a diver’s or swimmer’s needs.
 The stainless steel case perfectly complements the black dial and black polyurethane strap.

 The dial features a round face with an analog display and a gloss finish.
-It was made with a rubber band and is protected by a scratch-resistant mineral crystal and is ideal for outdoor applications.
+It was made with a rubber band, protected by a scratch-resistant mineral crystal, and is ideal for outdoor applications.
 It’s also anti-reflective so you won’t encounter any glares that could obstruct your vision.

 5: Seiko Men’s Automatic Analog Watch